Hensel minimality I: Resplendency

 \section{Resplendency}

-The goal of this section is to show that Hensel minimality behaves well with respect to expansions of the language by predicates living only on $\RV$, one of the main results (Theorem~\ref{thm:resp:h}) being that if the $\cL$-theory of a valued field $K$ is $0$-, $1$- or $\omega$-h-minimal, then so is its $\cLe$-theory, where $\cLe$ is any $\RV$-expansion of $\cL$.
+The main goal of this section is to show that Hensel minimality behaves well with respect to expansions of the structure by predicates living only on Cartesian powers of $\RV$, one of the main results (Theorem~\ref{thm:resp:h}) being that if the $\cL$-theory of a valued field $K$ is $0$-, $1$- or $\omega$-h-minimal, then so is its $\cLe$-theory, where $\cLe$ is the language of such an $\RV$-expansion of $K$.

-The key ingredient to Theorem~\ref{thm:resp:h} is Proposition~\ref{prop:equiv}, which in some sense is even stronger: Any set $X \subset K$ definable in the expanded language $\cLe$ can already be prepared by a finite set definable in the smaller language $\cL$.
-Using this, it often becomes possible, given a completely arbitrary set $Z \subset \RV^k$ to ''without loss assume that $Z$ is definable''.
+The key ingredient to Theorem~\ref{thm:resp:h} is Proposition~\ref{prop:equiv}, which in some sense is even stronger: Any set $X \subset K$ definable in the bigger language $\cLe$ can already be prepared by a finite set definable in the smaller language $\cL$.
+Using this, it often becomes possible, given a completely arbitrary set $Z \subset \RV^k$ to ``without loss assume that $Z$ is definable''.
 This turns out to be pretty useful to get rid of some technicalities related to cell decomposition in valued fields; the preparations for this are done in Subsection~\ref{sec:alg:skol}.

 Under the assumption of $\omega$-h-minimality, preparation can also be generalized to more general leading term structures, namely: One can define $\RV_{I} := (K^\times/(1+I)) \cup \{0\}$ for arbitrary proper definable ideals $I \subset \cO_K$, and for most such $I$, any subset of $K$ which is definable using parameters from $\RV_I$ can be ``$I$-prepared'' (see Theorem~\ref{thm:all:I}).
 Using this, we deduce that if the theory of a valued field is $\omega$-h-minimal, then so is the theory of the field with any coarsened (not necessarily definable) valuation (Corollary~\ref{cor:coarse}).
+In fact, in \cite[Theorem~2.2.7]{CHRV}, it is shown that also $1$-h-minimality is preserved under coarsenings of the valuation, and furthermore, some resplendency results in the mixed characteristic case are developed in \cite{CHRV}.

 Note that the proofs in this section need somewhat deeper methods from model theory than the remainder of the paper.
 In particular, the emphasis shifts from a geometric description of definable sets to questions revolving around the extension of automorphisms.